World Leprosy Day takes place on Sunday 31 January 2021 and is the biggest opportunity of the year to raise awareness globally about leprosy.

 Aim: World Leprosy Day (WLD) raises the awareness of leprosy across the globe.
-Leprosy is curable and yet many people affected by this disease don't know there is a cure, and are often isolated away from society.
-This is needs to change.
+Leprosy is curable and yet many people affected by this disease don't know there is a cure and are often isolated away from society.
+This is needed to change.
 Take a look at our leprosy FAQ at the bottom of this page to learn more about this curable disease.

 Make a donation in any of the following ways:

 This is the one day of the year where leprosy is in the spotlight, and want to shout that 'Leprosy is curable!'
 Please help our voice to be heard!

 The new year has brought a further hurdle to people affected by leprosy.
 The supply chain of Multidrug Therapy (MDT), the medicine currently used to treat leprosy, has been significantly impacted due to manufacturing problems.
 This is a huge concern for people affected by leprosy, and Lepra is leading the march to rectify this.